 Is the course hard?
 It is basically Year 10 topics, so you have already seen much of the work.
 The second time around it will be easier - remember you are also more mature this time around.
 But you will need to work and also keep up to date.

-MATHEMATICS STANDARD 1 Board Endorsed Course ✓ Category A ✓ HSC ✓ 1 Unit ✓ Content Endorsed Course ✓ Category B ✓ ATAR ✓ 2 Unit ✓
+MODERN H listo ORY Board Endorsed Course \checkmark Category A \checkmark HSC \checkmark 1 Unit × Content Endorsed Course × Category B × ATAR \checkmark 2 Unit \checkmark Course contribu tion Nil